ZGMIKE2000/Graffiti-Attack/README.md

 - **High style diversity**, enabling generation of visually diverse graffiti patterns that mimic real-world variability.
 - **Adaptive Data Augmentation (ADA)**, improving training robustness under limited data conditions.

+Naturalness survey to be conducted on the generated patches.

 ### Patch Extraction and Application

 Generated graffiti samples are post-processed using **OpenCV** to extract the relevant patch region, which is then overlaid onto traffic sign images.
-Currently, patches are applied at the center of the sign area for controlled testing.
+The patches are applied after some augmentations from Kornia repository and then tested against the yolov8m model.
+Current approach of the loss calculation is based the average loss of each patched image evaluation on the yolo model wrt the pre-patched image.

-- **Planned:** Integrate a placement optimization module to allow spatial variation and increase adversarial strength.
+- **Testing:** Integrated Optuna for placement optimization to allow spatial variation and increase adversarial strength.

 ### Adversarial Optimization Strategy